-Accounts for faculty, staff and students
+Accounts for faculty, staff, students, alumnae, and others

 - Your Wellesley College Domain Account